abau/co4/README.md

     bitWidth  = 8
     uNat      = uList bitWidth uBool

-As `main` is a constraint over a pair of naturals, the final allocator is
+As `constraint` is a constraint over a pair of naturals, the final allocator is

     allocator = uTuple2 uNat uNat

-Finally, we want to solve the compiled constraint system `encMain`.
+Finally, we want to solve the compiled constraint system `encConstraint`.
 CO4 provides several solving functions, e.g.
-`solveAndTestBooleanP :: [...] -> k -> Allocator -> ParamConstraintSystem m Boolean -> (k -> a -> b) -> IO (Maybe a)`
+`solveAndTestP :: k -> Allocator -> ParamConstraintSystem -> (k -> a -> b) -> IO (Maybe a)`
 solves a parametrized constraint system with

  - `k` being the parameter
+ - `Allocator` being an allocator for values of type `a`
+ - `ParamConstraintSystem` being the parametrized constraint system
  - `(k -> a -> b)` being the original constraint system.
 The found solution is checked against this function in order to verify the solution.

-In the main `constraint` we seek a factorization for a given natural number `x` of bit-width `bitWidth` using the previously defined allocators:
+In the main `constraint` we seek a factorization for a given natural number `x` of bit-width `bitWidth` using the previously defined allocator:

-    solution <- solveAndTestBooleanP (toBinary (Just bitWidth) x) booleanCache allocator encMain main
+    solution <- solveAndTestP (toBinary (Just bitWidth) x) allocator encMain main

 If there is a factorization, we want to decode the factors to decimal numbers:

     result :: Int -> IO (Maybe (Int,Int))
     result x = do
-      solution <- solveAndTestBooleanP (toBinary (Just bitWidth) x) booleanCache allocator encMain main case solution of
+      solution <- solveAndTestP (toBinary (Just bitWidth) x) allocator encMain main case solution of
         Nothing    -> return Nothing
         Just (a,b) -> return $ Just (fromBinary a, fromBinary b)